Ibizugbe/Todo-list-review/README.md

 # To Do List

-> This software is used to monitor and manage your tasks.
+> This is a review of my todo list project.
+The repository was replicated for a code review practice with a coding partner.

 ## Built With